All information in this FAQ is subject to change according to public health and safety guidelines.

 We will open the building after 24 hours unless we are advised otherwise by the health unit.
 Those who were not contacted by the health unit will be able to enter the building again after the 24 hours have passed.
 We ask those who were contacted to stay home and follow the health unit’s instructions.

-- When the building is re-opened after an outbreak, we will always revert back to Return Stage B protocols, regardless of the stage of opening at the time of the outbreak.
+- When the building is re-opened after an outbreak, we will always revert back to capacity restrictions as per government regulations, regardless of the stage of opening at the time of the outbreak.

 Yes.
 We will continue to work with the public health unit and adhere to all protocols laid out, including communication to our co-tenant members and the public.